mczhuge/NLSOM/README.md

     </p>
     <p>
         <ul>
-            <li><b>⚪️ NLSOM System (Review):</b>  All four agents have been used and their responses have been considered.
-The responses from each agent have been analyzed and the most effective approach to defeat Cao Cao has been determined.
+            <li><b>⚪️ NLSOM System (Review):</b>  The NLSOM has successfully solved the user-defined objective by utilizing all agents within the same community.
+Each agent has provided a unique perspective on how to defeat Cao Cao, and the combination of these perspectives has resulted in a comprehensive understanding of the situation.
     </li>
         </ul>
     </p>
      <p>
         <ul>
-            <li><b>⚪️ NLSOM System (Output):</b>  The most effective approach to defeat Cao Cao is to use a combination of military tactics, psychological warfare, and political maneuvering.
-This approach should be combined with the strength of loyal officers, the wisdom of advisers, and the courage of the people.
+            <li><b>⚪️ NLSOM System (Summary):</b>  GuanYu suggested using both military and diplomatic tactics to defeat Cao Cao.
+LiuBei suggested relying on the strength of loyal officers, the wisdom of advisers, and the courage of the people.
+ZhugeLiang suggested using tactical warfare, psychological warfare, and political maneuvering.
+ZhangFei suggested using strength, courage, intelligence, and the loyalty of followers.
     </li>
         </ul>
     </p>